South East Metro Amateur Radio Club

 Link to Membership Application

-SEMARC is a general interest amateur radio club devoted
+SEMARC is a general interest amateur radio club based in Cottage Grove, Minnesota, devoted

 to serving its members and the amateur radio community in general.
 It